awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 ### AWS Management Console<a name="USER_Events.ListingCategories.Console"></a>

 When you create or modify an event notification subscription, the event categories are displayed in the Amazon RDS console\.
-See the topic [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying) for more information\.
+For more information, see [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying)\.

 ![\[List DB event notification categories\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/EventNotification-Categories.png)